simone-sestili/BertFlix/README.md

-# BerTeX
+# BertFlix

+Have you ever tried to search for a content on Netflix?
+Well, good luck!
+In 2022 the integrated search is still basically a syntactic search, which returns only the contents whose title matches your query, and then it goes almost on random.

-The purpose of this application is to implement a semantic search on a database of documents written in LaTeX.
+The purpose of this application is to implement a semantic search engine on a database of movies and shows from several platforms, such an engine is therefore able to search content that matches the *meaning* of your query, and not the exact words that your used, and for doing that it searches on the whole plot.

+The application also allows to filter out content from specific platforms that you do not use, to influence the search engine to prioritize newer title (all other things being equal) and it is also designed to automatically give priority to titles with higher average scores.

+Please consider that the platform distribution of a title is highly country-dependant, therefore this application is designed to work for an *italian audience only*.

 # Installation
 ## Using Python